Median geometry for spaces with measured walls and for groups: Introduction.

 \me

 Even in the case of one factor ($k=1$), Corollary \ref{bchf} may turn out to be significant.
-It is not known if all arithmetic uniform lattices in $SO(n,1)$, with $n$ odd and larger than $3$, are cubulable.
+It is not known if all arithmetic uniform lattices in $SO(n,1)$, with $n$ odd and larger than $3$, are cubulable, cocompactly or even just properly.
 It is for instance the case for the uniform lattices described in \cite{VS,LiMillson} and \cite[$\S 6$]{Ka}.
-The general consensus seems to be that these lattices are cubulable, except for the construction in dimension 7 \cite{Be}, especially for the lattices constructed using octaves instead of quaternions \cite[Theorem 6.7]{Ka}.
-For congruence subgroups of these latter lattices, it is proved in \cite{BC} that the first Betti number is always zero, thus to cubulate these lattices one would have to find finite index subgroups other than congruence subgroups, and it is not known if such subgroups exist.
+The general consensus seems to be that these lattices are cubulable, except for the construction in dimension 7 \cite{Be}, especially for the lattices constructed using octonions instead of quaternions \cite[Theorem 6.7]{Ka}.
+For the congruence subgroups of these latter lattices, it is proved in \cite{BC} that the first Betti number is always zero.
+Thus, to cubulate these lattices one would have to find finite index subgroups other than congruence subgroups, and it is not known if such subgroups exist.

-\textbf{1.c.
-Possible Rips-type theorems for median spaces.}\quad Our results are also relevant in another setting.
-With \cite[Question 1.11]{CDH-adv} we had asked about the possibility of extending to actions on median spaces Rips-type theorems known for actions on real trees.
-The latter theorems describe under what conditions a non-trivial (i.e. without global fixed point), minimal action of a group on a real tree $T \neq \R$, yields a non-trivial cocompact action on a simplicial tree, with stabilizers of edges virtually cyclic extensions of stabilizers of arcs in the given real tree $T$.
-For details on the theory we refer to \cite{BestvinaFeighn:stableactions,GLP,Sela:acces,Guirardel:trees,Best} and references therein.

-For instance, in \cite[Theorem 9.5]{BestvinaFeighn:stableactions} it is stated that if the group is finitely presented, and the action is stable (a condition satisfied by proper actions) then the required construction of an action on a simplicial tree can always be performed; if the initial action was proper, the simplicial action will have virtually cyclic stabilizers of edges.

-The interest of a Rips-type theorem for median spaces is that it would relate the negation of property (T) (equivalent to the existence of an action with infinite orbits on a median space) to actions on CAT(0) cube complexes, and it would provide conditions under which a-T-menability implies weak amenability with Cowling-Haagerup constant 1 \cite[$\S 1.3$]{CDH-adv}.

-The results in this paper emphasize that one cannot expect, for actions on median spaces, a theorem similar to the one of Bestvina-Feigh quoted above: uniform lattices in products $SO(n_1,1)\times\dots\times SO(n_k,1)$ are finitely presented, they act properly, minimally and with bounded quotient on median spaces, but cannot act non-trivially cocompactly with amenable stabilizers on a CAT(0) cube complex (which would therefore have to be of finite dimension), simply because by Chatterji-Fernos-Iozzi \cite{CFI} any of their actions on a finite-dimensional cube complex would have to be trivial.

-It may still be possible to obtain Rips-type theorems for actions on median spaces, provided that the latter have finite rank.
-This is consistent with the case of real trees, since these are median spaces of rank one.
-Note that a Rips theorem for median spaces of finite rank will give, in the case of cocompact actions, a weaker result than the equality between cubulable and medianizable groups conjectured in the paragraph following Definition \ref{def:cubmed}.